A sweet American Mix Rabbit weighing in at a healthy 3.85 kg.

 - Spay or neuter surgery is included with the adoption of all dogs, cats and rabbits.

 - Adoption fees

 CompatibilityImportant: The history and compatibility of an animal is not always known.
 If certain compatibility criteria have been identified, they will be listed here or in the animal's description.

-What does it cost to adopt an animal from the BC SPCA?
+What does it cost to spay/neuter my cat/dog/pet?